 - Donate or recycle unwanted goods instead of trashing them.
 Give your old computers, TVs, and other unwanted items to charity, if they still work or can be rehabilitated.
 Otherwise, give them to licensed recyclers.
 Do not put electronic items in the trash, as they contain toxic materials.
-For computer donation information around the world, see: www.microweb.com/pepsite/Recycle/recycle_index.html.
-The Electronic Industries Alliance provides information on how to recycle electronics in the US, see: www.eiae.org.
+For computer donation information around the world, see www.unites.org/html/resource/knowledge/ctc.htm.
+The Electronic Industries Alliance provides information on how to recycle electronics in the U.S., at www.eiae.org.

 - Buy environmentally friendly products.
 Look for products that carry a label indicating that they have been certified as environmentally sound (ideally, by an independent third party).
 Encourage your friends, workplace, supermarket, and other businesses to buy these products.
-For a list of U.S. businesses carrying green products, see: www.greenpages.org.
-For Europe: visit the European Union Eco-label Homepage, europa.eu.int/comm/environment/ecolabel/index.htm.
+For a list of U.S. businesses carrying green products, see www.coopamerica.org/pubs/greenpages or www.newdream.org/consumer/marketplace.php.
+For Europe, visit the European Union Eco-label Homepage, at europa.eu.int/comm/environment/ecolabel/index.htm.

 - Travel responsibly.
 Support locally owned restaurants, lodging, and other businesses so that your money will stay in the communities you visit.
 Look for certified green or environmentally responsible hotels and tours.
 By not having your towels and linens washed every day, you can save energy and water.
 For more information, see www.ecotourism.org or www.responsibletourism.org.